ErikCQF/payment-gateway-challenge-dotnet/README.md

 ```
 > `IAcquiringBank` is never called if validation has failed — this is a hard spec requirement.

-**Validator** — chain of responsibility pattern.
-Each rule is independent and isolated.
+**Validator** — Each rule is independent and isolated.
 To add a new rule, implement `IValidateRule` and register it in `Program.cs` — no other changes needed.
 ```
 Infrastructure/
               Validators/